-The Google Plugin for Eclipse will not be supported beyond Eclipse 4.6 (Neon) and will be deprecated in early 2018.
+The Google Plugin for Eclipse is deprecated and will not be supported beyond Eclipse 4.6 (Neon).
+It will be removed in early 2018.

 This document describes how to migrate a project that uses the Google Plugin for Eclipse to the supported tooling.

 Cloud Tools for Eclipse supports development for the App Engine environment.
 To migrate your existing GPE project to Cloud Tools for Eclipse:

 If you're using Eclipse 4.4 or earlier, upgrade to Eclipse IDE for Java EE Developers, version 4.5 or later.